chriswebb09/ARKitAirport/README.md

 - [x] When User Taps Screen, Airplane Accelerates/Takes Off
 - [x] Airplane Orients Itself Towards Coordinates Of Location On Map
 - [x] Airplane Flys To Location
-- [ ] When User Is In Range Of Airplane And Destination — DetectHorizontal Plane
+- [ ] When User Is In Range Of Airplane And Destination/DetectHorizontal Plane
 - [ ] Place Airport Model Node On Plane
 - [ ] Airplane Lands On Runway And Breaks